douglasgreen/pagemaker/developer_notes.md

 * How to handle z-index problems?
 * How to handle JS queing conflicts?
 * Add back link outline on focus and underline on hover.
+* Make comparisons with the other CSS systems in https://css-tricks.com/methods-organize-css/

 ## References
 * https://www.elinext.com/blog/modular-web-design/